 The occurrence of damage.

-The causal link between the advice and the damage.
+The causal link (nexus causalis) between the advice and the damage.

 Accepting remuneration for advice or information.

 Any statement made by the information and advice provider that he is not liable for any damages does not exempt him from the obligation to pay compensation.
 It could only have relevance as a warning of possible danger, and only if this warning was provided before the occurrence of the damage (Section (§) 2896 Civil Code).